 Lactose is a disaccharide consist of glucose and galactose molecules.
-This disaccharide is the main source of calorie and is obtained from milk and dairy products.
-Lactose is absorbed by the intestine and it is broken into simpler molecules that are monosaccharide by the enzyme lactase (3).
+This disaccharide is the main source of calories and is obtained from milk and dairy products.
+Lactose is absorbed by the intestine and it is broken into simpler molecules that are monosaccharides by the enzyme lactase (3).

 What is lactose intolerance?

 Deficiency of lactase enzyme results in lactose intolerance.
-This deficiency of enzyme lactase may be caused due to a genetic deficiency which is also known as primary lactase deficiency and other factors like secondary lactase deficiency include gastrointestinal infection, inflammatory bowel diseases or abdominal surgery and therefore about two-thirds of world’s population are lactose intolerance (2).
+This deficiency of enzyme lactase may be caused due to a genetic deficiency which is also known as primary lactase deficiency and other factors like secondary lactase deficiency include gastrointestinal infection, inflammatory bowel diseases, or abdominal surgery, and therefore about two-thirds of the world’s population is lactose intolerance (2).

 Symptoms of lactose intolerance

 Lactose intolerance generally occurs when there is less than 50% of lactase activity.
-Symptoms of lactose intolerance are the pain in the abdomen, bloating due to accumulation in the intestine, diarrhea due to lactose and flatulence (4).
+Symptoms of lactose intolerance are a pain in the abdomen, bloating due to accumulation in the intestine, diarrhea due to lactose, and flatulence (4).

 How to deal with lactose intolerance?

-Reduce lactose rich diet is the simple way to combat with lactose intolerance and other is enzymatic treatment.
+Reduce lactose-rich diet is the simple way to combat lactose intolerance and another is enzymatic treatment.

 3. Vegan diet

 People who prefer a vegan diet or purely vegetarian can also take plant-based milk.
-As plant-based milk are the best alternative of the dietary milk products although they are low in protein still they fulfill certain requirements like that of traditional milk.
+As plant-based milk are the best alternative to dietary milk products although they are low in protein still they fulfill certain requirements like that of traditional milk.

 4. Calorie concern

-Plant-based milk, unlike the dietary products, is low in calorie.
+Plant-based milk, unlike dietary products, is low in calories.
 Therefore consuming plant-based milk helps in reducing the weight if you are planning to do dieting.

 Types of plant-based milk

-Plant-based milk as the name suggests is the milk derived from the different type of plants.
-Plant-based milk is again classified under following categories (2).
+Plant-based milk as the name suggests is the milk derived from the different types of plants.
+Plant-based milk is again classified under the following categories (2).

 a.
 Oat milk